maxym-dzyba/Excel-Labour-Market-Analysis-Workforce-Shortages-in-Ukraine/README.md

 _Information for both periods of Jan-May and June_

 _Insight: Professions with the highest demand (number of vacancies) also attract the largest supply of job seekers_

+Competition Level (Job Seekers per Vacancy): Shooter; Machine gunner; Director (Head) of the Small Trading Firm; Philologist; Radiotelephone operator

+_Insight: Most of jobseekers who are looking for job in army professions are unemployed_